alyzukas/weather/.ipynb_checkpoints/README-checkpoint.md

-# Seattle Weather Project - DATA 5100
+# Project Title (This is a template README.md file that you can adapt to your project)

 > A brief description of what the project does and its purpose.